truenas/documentation/content/SCALE/SCALETutorials/Credentials/BackupCredentials/AddSSHConnectionKeyPair.md

 {{< expand "Click here for more information" "v" >}}
 1. Copy the SSH public key text or download it to a text file:

-   Log into the TrueNAS system that generated the SSH keypair and go to **Credentials > Backup Credentials**.
+   Log into the TrueNAS system that generated the SSH key pair and go to **Credentials > Backup Credentials**.

-   Click on the name of the keypair on the **SSH Keypairs** widget to open the keypair for the SSH connection.
+   Click on the name of the key pair on the **SSH Keypairs** widget to open the key pair for the SSH connection.

    Copy the text of the public SSH key or download the public key as a text file.